m-lab/website/_pages/fast_tables_migration.md

   * Recent stable releases.

 * **release**
-  * An alias to current supported release.
+  * An alias to the current supported release.
   * This is the set of views that most people should use.

 M-Lab recommends using the **release** dataset for querying NDT data.
 This will make future table schema transitions less impactful since queries can be pinned to the release views instead of to a specific table name.